codywd/NetGUI/README.md

 5. Issue #42 (KeyError: 'row0')
 6. Issue #44 (Uncaught exception when wpa_supplicant fails or there are no networks)
 7. Issue #45 (Enhancement: add support for 802.1x with certificates etc. on wire)
-8. Issue #46 (No such file or directory: 'Successfully initalized wpa_supplicant)

 ## General todo list / wish list